The Scriptures say (it is written) ‘People do not live by bread alone but on every rhema coming from the mouth of God.'” [Deut 8:3] (Luke 4:4)

 Observe from Jesus’ example how to handle satan.
 When we are tempted by satan, either in our heads or face to face we must fight his deception with the Word of God.
 Tell him and remind ourselves what the Word actually says.
 Correct his lies by using the truth of the Word of God.
 Claim the truth of God that comes to mind in order to refute the lies of the enemy.
 But we can only do that if we have the Word hidden in our heart and stored in our minds to begin with.
 “I have hidden Your Word in my heart that I might not sin against You.”
 Psalm 119:11.
 In order to be able to do that we have to have stored portions of the Word of God in our memory to be able to pull them out appropriately when we need them.
 Jesus immediately challenged the lie of the devil with the truth of God.
 If He did that then we certainly need to follow in His footsteps.
 When the devil whispers lies into our mind we must counter it with the Word of God.
 When the devil attacks our thoughts in the wee small hours of the morning, which is the time he often attacks us, we must search our minds and our memory for the truth of God which is appropriate to counter the negative thoughts we are thinking

-I don't want to be placed in the category of the "Adulterer's Bible".
-The Wicked Bible, sometimes called The Adulterous Bible or The Sinners' Bible, referring to the Bible published in 1631 by Robert Barker and Martin Lucas, the royal printers in London, which was meant to be a reprint of the King James Bible.
-The name is derived from the type setting mistake: in Exodus 20:14 where the word not in the sentence "Thou shalt not commit adultery" was omitted, thus changing the sentence into "Thou shalt commit adultery".
-Now it seems I am following down the same track.
-Please forgive me.
-It certainly wasn't deliberate.
+The Wicked Bible is sometimes called The Adulterous Bible or The Sinners’ Bible.
+It refers to the Bible published in 1631 by Robert Barker and Martin Lucas, the royal printers in London, which was meant to be a reprint of the King James Bible.
+The name is derived from the type setting mistake: in Exodus 20:14 where the word not in the sentence “Thou shalt not commit adultery” was omitted, thus changing the sentence into “Thou shalt commit adultery”.